radovskyb/watcher/README.md

 # Todo:

 1. Write tests. -- in progress
+1. Find out what is causing race conditions in test.
 2. Notify name of file from event. -- done
 3. Trigger events. -- done.